 District 4 protects and improves the health and safety of our communities by coordinating with the general public, healthcare providers, community partners, and local, state and federal agencies.
 We prevent disease and injury by performing inspections of public facilities, disease surveillance and immunization programs.
 We are also responsible for promoting good health through education and counseling, health screenings and targeted health care services.

-Lead the way for our communities to live healthier and safer lives.
+Through guidance, collaboration, and consistency, lead the way for our communities to live healthier and safer lives.